develephant/redis-module-redoc/CONTRIB.md

 # Working with the Docs

+The docs are generated in a few different steps:

+The API.MD, BLOCK.MD, and TYPES.MD, and INTRO.MD are dropped directly into the `docs` directory from [here](https://github.com/antirez/redis/tree/unstable/src/modules).

+The __INTRO.MD__ is renamed to __index.md__ and should reside in the `docs` directory root.

+The __DEFINES.MD__ is derived from the [`redismodule.h`](https://github.com/antirez/redis/blob/unstable/src/redismodule.h) header file (manually for now).

+The __FUNCTIONS.MD__ holds API info the RMUtil Module helper.
+The data is derived towards the bottom of [this source](https://github.com/RedisLabs/RedisModulesSDK/blob/master/FUNCTIONS.md) viewed in "raw" mode.

+From here any code examples, or deeper dives into other topics are highly encourged.

+# Building Docs

 The docs are built using [MkDocs](http://www.mkdocs.org).

 Once you have installed the `mkdocs` binary on the system, navigate to the root folder of the __redis-modules-redoc__ source (this will be the same directory holding the __mkdocs.yml__ file.